garethjmsaunders/code-style-guide/css.md

 ##### CSS resets

-CSS resets (which are designed to strip out, or standardise, across all browsers the default margins, padding, and other properties) are a particular subset of base styles.
+CSS resets (which are designed to strip out, or standardise, the default margins, padding, and other properties across all browsers) are a particular subset of base styles.

 If you use a separate CSS reset (for example, Eric Meyer's [Reset CSS](http://meyerweb.com/eric/tools/css/reset/ "CSS Tools: Reset CSS") or [Normalize](http://necolas.github.io/normalize.css/ "A modern, HTML5-ready alternative to CSS resets")) then you should include this at the top of the base section before any of your own rules.